McAlester, Oklahoma: Economy

 Agriculture and coal mining supported the city's economy around the turn of the 20th century.
 Cotton was the main cash crop, and McAlester had three cotton gins and one cotton compress.
 Then a boll weevil infestation destroyed local cotton production.
 Meanwhile, railroads converted from coal to oil as their primary fuel, which marked the decline of the coal industry in the area.

 The Oklahoma State Penitentiary is a major source of employment and revenue in McAlester.

 During World War II, the U.S. Government built the Naval Ammunition Plant a few miles south of McAlester.
 In 1977, the facility became the U.S. Army Ammunition Plant.
 It is still the main site of ammunition production and storage for the armed forces in the United States.

 Government

 Two Oklahoma Department of Corrections facilities, the Oklahoma State Penitentiary and the Jackie Brannon Correctional Center, are in McAlester.
 McAlester was also previously home to the United States District Court for the Eastern District of Oklahoma in the Carl Albert Federal Building.

 Organizations

-Pride in McAlester is a 501(c)(3) non-profit organization established in April 2008.
-The organization provides educational services and operates a flea market where community members can recycle and reuse most materials.
-It also participates in scholarship opportunities, community functions, and citywide cleanup events.

 Another non-profit called McAlester Main Street, one of the various national Main Street Programs, is a public-private partnership with the City of McAlester, the Oklahoma Department of Commerce, and the National Trust for Historic Preservation, which works to preserve and revitalize Old Town and Downtown McAlester.